FPS

 Doom first person shooter or FPS computer game.

-2. FPS is also short for first-person shooter, a genre of video game.
+2. FPS (First-Person Shooter) is a genre of video game.
 In an FPS, the player views the game in a first-person view.
 Game interaction largely involves moving, aiming, and shooting a gun.
 First-person shooter games became popular with the release of Doom in 1993.
 In the picture, the player has a handgun and is shooting a character in the game.

 Note